jdittrich/userNeedResearchBook/text/allURBook.md

 You may have some data you assume to encompass a common principle but you don't know the principle yet.
 But you have a vague feeling that it may be connected to something.
-Then just write that something as a preliminary title.
-A group name, even if it is not a principle, will make dealing with the data easier.
-It gives your data some structure.
+In this case just give that group of data a preliminary title.
+A group name, even if it is not a principle, will make dealing with the data easier since it gives your data some structure.

-As you gather other data that falls under that (yet vague) category you may get to know how to state the principle in a better way.
+As you gather other data that falls under that (yet vague) category you may get an idea of how to state the principle in a better way.

 <div class="example">